just1ngray/jgit/README.md

     provides intuitive commands and workflows to facilitate common tasks, enabling smoother branch management and increased productivity in git-based projects.

+    Note: this utility does not replace git, and still requires a fundamental understanding of git and its basic commands.

 Usage: /usr/local/bin/jgit {repo|branch|clean} [args]